Kill3rKai/Kill3rKai/README.md

 <h1 align="center">Kill3rKai</h1>
 ---
 ## About

 I'm Kai — a programmer who builds at my own pace. *im cripplingly addicted to programming*

-My main focus right now is <span class="highlight">**Lilly AI**</span> — my personal project that's slowly taking shape.
+My main focus right now is **Lilly AI** — my personal project that's slowly taking shape.
 She's a pink-themed AI with a bit of personality...

-I like to work on projects when i get an idea.
+I like to work on projects when I get an idea.
-I cant help myself but do my idea as soon as possible after i get it.
+I can't help myself but do my idea as soon as possible after I get it.

 Thanks for stopping by — appreciate it.
 — Kai

 ---
 ## Projects

 <p align="left">